argenz/public-services-data/README.md

 4. Rank.

 I got no match between the urls in step (2) and the services urls in step (1).
 The analytics open data was too broad, not speficied on a section on the website (eg. public services, I wish), only the top viewed urls were availbale.
-Apparently NYC Governmental services pages aren't the top viewed pages so strategy was abandoned.
+Apparently NYC governmental services pages aren't the top viewed pages so this strategy was abandoned.